 Having 3561 objects in the BZCAT catalogue v.5, it is important to clarify what physical type of objects are included.
 They are divided into 4 groups: BZB (BL Lac objects), BZQ (Flat Spectrum Radio Quasars, FSRQs), BZG (Blazar-like extended objects; galaxies) and BZU (Uncertain type).
+Altogether, 749 (54.95%) Blazars out of 1363 changed classification after our classification by activity types.
 Another paper of this volume is dedicated to these studies (Abrahamyan et al.), so we will not focus on this topic in details.